Lux (Brian Eno album)

-Lux is the twenty-sixth solo studio album from Brian Eno, released through Warp on 13 November 2012.
+Lux is the twenty-fifth solo studio album from Brian Eno, released through Warp on 13 November 2012.
 The album is a collection of ambient soundscapes that have been installed in art galleries and airport terminals.
 Critical reception has positively compared it with Eno's previous ambient work and noted that it is both relaxing as well as challenging music for those who engage it critically.
 In 2013, Brian Eno created a number of limited edition prints featuring the cover artwork from Lux made available only from his website.

 Promotion

 The music was originally commissioned alongside work in the Great Gallery of the Palace of Venaria in Turin, Italy.
 To promote the album, Eno attended listening parties in London, New York City, and Sydney.
 Following in the tradition of Music for Airports, the album was previewed in Tokyo's Haneda Airport for four days prior to the album's commercial release.
 On 17 November, Eno curated a "Day of Light" promotion on his website where users were encouraged to submit digital photographs under the theme of "play of light" and chose which photos to display to accompany a live stream of Lux.